robertvunabandi/twitter/README.md

   * [x] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
   * [ ] Fix bugs resulting from infinite scroll and repeating the same tweets over and ove
   * [ ] Add a backpress button when user enters reply to a tweet (instead of letting be for the regular android backPress)
   * [ ] When click on backPress in the timeline, it just restart the application instead of quitting it.
-Fixing this bug would be a goal.
+Fixing this bug would be a goal
+  * [ ] For images of tweets, have a different placeholder than the one of profile photos (similar to Flixster app placeholder)

 ## Video Walkthrough